-- If agent downtime is not a concern, use the following steps to unload the AMF kernel driver: - Stop the agents that are registered with the AMF kernel driver.
+- Stop the agents that are registered with the AMF kernel driver.
 The amfstat command output lists the agents that are registered with AMF under the Registered Reapers section.
 See the amfstat manual page. - Stop the AMF kernel driver.
-See "To stop the AMF kernel driver" on page 98. - Start the agents. - If you want minimum downtime of the agents, use the following steps to unload the AMF kernel driver: - Run the following command to disable the AMF driver even if agents are still registered with it. - # amfconfig -Uof

-■ Stop the AMF kernel driver.

-See "To stop the AMF kernel driver" on page 98.
+See "To stop the AMF kernel driver" on page 93. - Start the agents. - 2 If you want minimum downtime of the agents, use the following steps to unload the AMF kernel driver: - Run the following command to disable the AMF driver even if agents are still registered with it. - # amfconfig -Uof - Stop the AMF kernel driver.
+See "To stop the AMF kernel driver" on page 93.